TruClient/Tutorial/RESTAPI.md

   `"xhReq_synchronous_call"`

- 7. Click the Run icon.
-If you get "is not defined" exception if the function is not defined.
+ 7. Click the Run icon, knowing that a "is not defined" exception is issued if the function is not defined.

- In TruClient scripts, JavaScript functions and its code is coded within the **JS-functions.js** file automatically created in every TruClient script.
+ In TruClient scripts, JavaScript functions are coded within the **JS-functions.js** file automatically created in every TruClient script.

  8. Click the Save icon (diskette) to save the code.